Azure/java-aks-aca-dapr-workshop/docs/_includes/09-bonus-assignments/04-managed-identities/2-2-deploy-test-and-discussion.md

 ### Effect of assigning UMI

-In this assignment instead of using two SMI to access the service bus, we use a single UMI that has both roles `Azure Service Bus Data Receiver` and `Azure Service Bus Data Sender` on service bus itself.
+In this assignment instead of using two SMI to access the service bus, we use a single UMI that has the role `Azure Service Bus Data Owner` on service bus itself.
 This is not a good practice because it gives more permissions than needed to the container apps:
-- Both fine collection service and traffic control service can access all topic, queues and subscriptions in the service bus.
+- Both fine collection service and traffic control service can access and manage all topics, queues and subscriptions in the service bus.
-- They can both, send and receive messages.
+- They can both send and receive messages.
-- It means they could access data for which they are not authorized.
+- It means they could access data for which they are not authorized and manage the service bus in a way that could impact other workloads.

 In a real world scenario, you should carrefully consider the [effect of assigning UMI](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations#consider-the-effect-of-assigning-managed-identities-to-azure-resources) to a container app.
 When you are assigning a UMI to a container app, you are giving all the permissions of the UMI to the container app.